readthedocs/blog/cancel-old-builds.rst

 Auto-cancel invalid builds
 ==========================

-Read the Docs allows you to keep the documentation always up to date in a simple way by triggering a new build each time developers push to the repository imported.
+Read the Docs allows you to keep your documentation up to date in a simple way, by triggering a new build each time developers push a git repository.
-This is usually fine, but depending on the developers workflow, there could be situations where the push are done one immediately after the other making the first builds triggered invalid.
+Depending on the your workflow, there could be situations where multiple pushes are done during a short time window.
+This causes a situation where you have to wait a long time for a build that will be immediately overwritten.

-To avoid waiting for those invalid builds to be executed first and finally execute the latest one with the final changes, we implemented a new feature to cancel those invalid builds and only execute the latest one.
+To avoid waiting for those builds to be executed, we implemented a new feature to cancel these useless builds and only execute the latest one.
-This considerably improves the user experience and also reduce resource costs and energy waste.
+This considerably improves the user experience and also reduces resource costs and energy waste.

 More than a month ago,
 `we enabled this feature for a subset of projects <https://github.com/readthedocs/readthedocs.org/issues/8961#issuecomment-1231867076>`_